What's your name?

 Content Discovery Explained With an Example

-You run an A/B test and conversions drop 2%.
-This is shocking and embarrassing.
-The marketer’s first instinct is to immediately consider the project a failure and revert to the old page.
+You run an A/B test and are shocked to see conversions drop 2%.
+Our instinct is to immediately revert to the old page.

-But does the 2% conversion drop prove the new concept is a dud?
+Does the 2% conversion drop prove the new concept is a dud?
 Not necessarily.
-If visitors didn’t discover and consume key elements of the new content that was added how can you conclude the new content is the culprit?
-It could simply be that the new layout negatively hurt content discovery, and consequently conversions.
+If visitors didn’t discover key elements of the new content how can you conclude the new content is the culprit?
+It could simply be that the new layout hurt content discovery, and consequently conversions.

 The drop in conversions could be a symptom, not the cause.